webXcerpt/openCPQ/_raw/src/doc/embedding/embedding-openCPQ-configurators.md

   to notify the embedder about configuration changes.
 - The embedder client can save an updated configuration in a transaction together with other data.
-  The embedder client may also decide to discard a configuration update.
+  The embedder client might even decide to discard a configuration update.
+- With this approach there is no need for the configurator to authenticate at the server and thus no need to receive and to manage credentials.

 ### Communication Mechanism